 We actively engage in living our Unitarian Principles of :”Justice, equity, and compassion in human relations”.

-FUFON members are looking forward to participating in the upcoming Pride Day in Nanaimo on Saturday, June 10th, 2017.
+FUFON members marched for the second year in Pride Day in Nanaimo on June 10th, 2017.

 First Unitarian Fellowship of Nanaimo started the first “low barrier” winter weather shelter in 2008.
 Initially housed in the fellowship’s sanctuary it is now located in the lower floor of our building.
 We average 25 guests per night.
 Please visit our Shelter page for more information.